First Steps With Qt Designer and PyQt6

 The .ui file is in XML format.
 To use our UI from Python we have two alternative methods available —

-2. convert it to Python using the pyuic6 tool.
+2. Convert it to Python using the pyuic6 tool

 These two approaches are covered below.
 Personally I prefer to convert the UI to a Python file to keep things similar from a programming & packaging point of view.

-Loading the .ui file directly
+Loading the .ui File Directly with uic.loadUi()

-To load .ui files we can use the uic module included with PyQt6, specifically the uic.loadUI()method.
-This takes the filename of a UI file and loads it creating a fully-functional PyQt6 object.
+To load .ui files we can use the uic module included with PyQt6, specifically the uic.loadUI() method.
+This takes the filename of a UI file and loads it, creating a fully-functional PyQt6 object.

 python